Skeptical Commentary on

 Gary P. Posner, M.D.

-*Notes: CSI (Committee for Skeptical Inquiry) publishes the bimonthly Skeptical Inquirer magazine.
+*Notes: CSI (Committee for Skeptical Inquiry), formerly known as CSICOP, publishes the bimonthly Skeptical Inquirer magazine.
 Skeptical Briefs

 Skeptical Briefs essay no longer function as originally.
 The Scientific American article on Judith